Put Your Hands Up (DJ Khaled song)

-"Put Your Hands Up" is the second single from DJ Khaled's fourth album Victory.
+"Put Your Hands Up" is the second single from the American rapper DJ Khaled’s fourth album Victory.
 The track features Young Jeezy, Plies, Rick Ross and Schife.
 It was officially released on February 8, 2010, along with "All I Do Is Win".
 The album version features an additional verse by Plies after Young Jeezy's part, which is the official remix.

 Music video

 The video has a spinning camera filming Young Jeezy, Rick Ross and Schife rapping their parts, in the middle of a big circle of people.
 Fat Joe and Ace Hood make cameos in the music video.
 Plies does not appear in this video.
 The video premiered on BET's 106 & Park on March 3, 2010- along with the music video for "All I Do Is Win".